Skip to content

 filepaths and root Configuration Notes:

-1. In the Guance console, there is an incorrect line in one of the errors at SVGGElement.<anonymous> @ http://localhost:8000/js/chunk-vendors.732b3b98.js:1:93427
+1. In the Guance console, there is an error with the line at SVGGElement.<anonymous> @ http://localhost:8000/js/chunk-vendors.732b3b98.js:1:93427

 2. The relative path of the file causing the error is js/chunk-vendors.732b3b98.js